-So you’re considering converting your garage into another room as an addition to your house?
-All kinds of people are doing so as it’s not only a fun and exciting project, but can add a new splash of character to your home.
+So you’re thinking about converting your garage into living space as an addition to your house?
+More and more people are doing so as it’s not only a fun and exciting project, but can add a new splash of character to your home.
 Of course a project like this requires plenty of preparation.
 Though we can’t turn you into the consummate handyman, we can help you get set to complete the conversion by making sure you can weigh all of your garage air conditioner options.

-Besides the fun stuff for the game room or man cave you might be building, you need to consider an air conditioner as one of your most pressing priorities.
+Besides the entertainment for the game room or man cave you might be building, you need to consider an air conditioner as one of your most pressing priorities.
 Without it, your new room will be a lot less enjoyable to utilize during hot days and nights.
-There are several options to consider when considering what kind of air conditioner is ideal for your converted garage.
+There are several options to think about when considering what kind of air conditioner is best for your converted garage.

 - You can connect an existing air duct from your house to the walls of your garage.
-This is only an option if the garage and the home are connected and have a nearby duct that can be connected to your garage.
-This is definitely a job for someone with professional know-how, so consult with a technician from Chief/Bauer Service Experts to find out if this is the right option for you.
+This will only work if the garage and the home are connected and have a nearby duct that can be connected to your garage.
+This is definitely a job for someone with the proper know-how, so consult with an expert from Chief/Bauer Service Experts to find out if this is the right option for you.

 - Install a ductless air conditioner, also known as a mini-split system.
-This type of air conditioner operates on its own condenser situated right outside the garage.
+This type of air conditioner operates on its own condenser that sits right outside the garage.
 The indoor AC mounts to the wall near the ceiling.
-A mini-split system is also a type of packaged HVAC system, which allows you to get an air conditioning system that can handle your heating needs in the cold months as well.
+A mini-split system is also a type of packaged HVAC system, which means you can get an air conditioning system that can handle your heating needs in the cold months as well.

 - Purchase a window air conditioner.
 If connecting an existing duct is not a choice and the space isn’t very large, this could be a a great fit.
-However, there are some downsides to this method.
+However, there are a few downsides to a window AC.
 It is not the most efficient for evenly distributing air, and is not the most efficient for energy usage.
 If there is not a built-in window, a window air conditioner will leave a considerable hole in your wall that could look inviting to a determined thief.

-If you’re ready to press on with your garage conversion project, make sure your air conditioner needs are properly met.
+If you’re ready to move forward on your garage conversion project, make sure your air conditioner needs are properly met.
 After all, a new part of your house should feel just as comfortable as every other room.
-Give the professionals at Chief/Bauer Service Experts a call at 217-689-2469 or schedule an appointment online today.
+Give the professionals at Chief/Bauer a call at 217-689-2469 or schedule an appointment online today.